Biological Sciences, Bachelor of Science College of Biological Sciences

 PHI 108Philosophy of the Biological Sciences4

-Plant Biology (PLB)―all upper division courses.
+Plant Biology (PLB)―all letter graded upper division courses.
 1

 PLP 120Introduction to Plant Pathology4